Aitia-IIOT/ah5-docs-java-spring/docs/core_systems/authentication.md

 :fontawesome-solid-wrench: **management.policy**

 Defines the access policy for management services.
-Can be `sysop-only` (only systems with system operator permission can use them), `whitelist` (system operators and those dedicated systems that appear on the **management.whitelist** can use them) or `authorization` (system operators, whitelist members and those system that have permission according to the Authorization system can use them).
+Can be `sysop-only` (only systems with system operator permission can use them), `whitelist` (system operators and those dedicated systems that appear on the **management.whitelist** can use them) or `authorization` (system operators, whitelist members and those systems that have permission according to the Authorization system can use them).

 :fontawesome-solid-wrench: **management.whitelist**